Federal TRIO Programs

-The Federal TRIO Programs (TRIO, also stylized as TRiO) are the primary federal student outreach and student services programs in the United States designed to identify and provide services for individuals from disadvantaged backgrounds.
+The Federal TRIO Programs (TRIO, formerly stylized as TRiO) are the primary federal student outreach and student services programs in the United States designed to identify and provide services for individuals from disadvantaged backgrounds.

 They are administered, funded, and implemented by the United States Department of Education.

-TRIO includes eight programs targeted to serve and assist low-income individuals, first-generation college students, and individuals with disabilities to progress through the academic pipeline from middle school to post-baccalaureate programs.
+TRIO is the umbrella term for eight programs targeted to serve and assist low-income individuals, first-generation college students, veterans, and individuals with disabilities to progress through the academic pipeline from middle school to post-baccalaureate programs.

 TRIO also includes a training program for directors and staff of TRIO projects.
-Their existence is owed to the passing of the Higher Education Act of 1965.

 TRIO was given its name after the first three programs (Upward Bound, Talent Search, Student Support Services) were implemented; the name is not an acronym.

+History

+TRIO’s origins are commonly traced to the War on Poverty era.
+Upward Bound was first established under the authority of the Economic Opportunity Act of 1964, signed August 20, 1964, and Talent Search was created the following year as part of the Higher Education Act of 1965, signed November 8, 1965.
+ED further notes that the “TRIO” label emerged after the Higher Education Act was amended in 1968 to add “Special Services for Disadvantaged Students,” later known as Student Support Services.

+Subsequent expansions broadened TRIO’s target populations and education stages: Educational Opportunity Centers (EOC) were created in 1972 to focus on adult admissions and financial-aid navigation; Veterans Upward Bound was initiated in the early 1970s as a specialized Upward Bound effort for returning veterans; the McNair Program was authorized via 1986 Higher Education Act amendments and awarded first grants in 1989; and an Upward Bound Math and Science component was initiated in the 1990s to strengthen preparation for STEM pathways.

+Current program administration is structured around competitive discretionary grants to institutions of higher education and other eligible entities; individual students generally do not apply to ED for TRIO grants but must be served through a local funded project.
+Statutory and regulatory provisions also define selection and assurance requirements, such as two-thirds participant composition rules in multiple programs and multi-year project periods (often five years, with program-specific exceptions such as a two-year period for staff development activities/training grants).

 Programs

 The eight programs administered are (in order of creation):